-2. Create an in-box: Designate something as a mail in-box such as a basket or tray and place this on the flat surface.
+2. Create an inbox: Designate something like a mail in-box such as a basket or tray and place this on the flat surface.
 It can be anything that will hold a week’s worth of mail but no more.

 4. Place a trash bin under the flat surface: For non-recyclable items that arrive in the mail.

 5. Place a shredder next to the recycling bin: To dispose of any incoming paper that has personal information or acc…